Cordeval/fari-app/docs/fari-wiki.md

 <page-meta author="René-Pier Deshaies-Gélinas" description="Everything you need to know to use Fari effectively."></page-meta>

-Fari might seem like a simple application at first, but there a lot of more advanced features that you can leverage to boost your Fate online sessions to the next level.
+Fari might seem like a simple application at first, but there are a lot of advanced features that you can leverage to boost your Fate online sessions to the next level.

-This Wiki will go over the basic feature as well as the more advanced use cases step by step to give you the ability to use Fari at its full potential.
+This Wiki will go over the basic features as well as the more advanced use cases step by step to give you the ability to use Fari at its full potential.

-> Have an idea and want to contribute to this wiki ?
+> Have an idea and want to contribute to this wiki?
 Come chat with us on [Discord](https://discord.com/invite/vMAJFjUraA).

 # Playing

-When playing in real life, you go to you friend's house, sit at their table and just get started immediately.
+When playing in real life, you go to your friend's house, sit at their table, and just get started immediately.

 Playing your favorite TTRPG with Fari isn't more complicated than that, though there are still a couple of things you should know before getting started.